 Farmers have also joined the outcry.
 Federated Farmers vice-president and Makikihi farmer Colin Hurst called the proposal “short-sighted and dangerous”.

-“I’m flabbergasted by what Canterbury Police wants to do to their rural police… it’ll gut our ability to respond to rural crime and protect our people… It seems to me that they’re taking away from rural Canterbury to shore up the urban centres.
+“I’m flabbergasted by what Canterbury Police wants to do to their rural police… it’ll gut our ability to respond to rural crime and protect our people… when you take frontline police out of rural communities, crime goes up.
+It’s that simple.”

 “I’m flabbergasted by what Canterbury Police wants to do to their rural police… it’ll gut our ability to respond to rural crime and protect our people.” – Federated Farmers vice-president Colin Hurst